 Hormone therapy is an effective form of treatment for some people with sexual anorexia.
 Adults who suffer from inhibited sexual desire because of low testosterone or estrogen levels may benefit from medical treatment.
 This can be especially helpful for men with lack of sexual interest related to erectile dysfunction.
 Menopausal women with low desire may also benefit from hormone replacement therapy to help boost libido.

-The availability of online pornography may be linked to sexual anorexia in some cases.
+Pornography use may be linked to some cases of sexual anorexia.
 Researchers from the Italian Society of Andrology and Sexual Medicine (SIAMS) studied more than 28,000 Italian men.
-They found that looking at vast amounts of porn from early adolescence eventually caused the men to feel detached and uninterested in real-life sexual situations.
+Men who looked at a lot of porn from a young age often became desensitized to it.
+They were more likely to lose interest in real-life sexual situations.

 Some people with sexual anorexia go through cycles where they experience symptoms of sexual addiction as well.
 Dr. Patrick Carnes, author of Sexual Anorexia: Overcoming Sexual Self-Hatred, explains that in many people, sexual anorexia and sexual addiction come from the same belief system.
 Think of it as two sides of the same coin.
 The need to be in control one’s life, the feelings of despair, and preoccupation with sex are present in both conditions.
 Sex addicts are too compulsive and promiscuous to take control and deal with the negativity in their lives.
 The difference is that sexual anorexics gain the control they crave by rejecting sex.